monishwarank/brix-project-development/Full Stack Dev 2/neighbourhood-community-forum.md

 **Project Description**

-A web platform that serves as a social hub for neighborhood communities, allowing residents to discuss local issues, share news, and organize events.
+A project that serves as a social hub for neighborhood communities, allowing residents to discuss local issues, share news, and organize events.

 **Requirements**